DiceDB/dice/docs/src/content/docs/commands/HEXISTS.md

 ## Alternatives

-- `HGET`: The `HGET` command retrieves the value of a specified field within a hash.
+- [`HGET`](/commands/hget): The `HGET` command retrieves the value of a specified field within a hash.
 However, unlike `HEXISTS`, it returns `nil` if the field does not exist, rather than a boolean response.

 ## Notes

-- Please refer to the [HGET](/commands/hget) command documentation for more information.
 - If `key` is not of type hash, consider using commands specifically designed for other data types.

 By utilizing the `HEXISTS` command, you can conditionally manage hash data in DiceDB, verifying field presence before performing operations based on field existence.